How To Use Crutches Safely

 Platform Style Mobility Aids For People With Arthritis

 Elbow crutches are the best way to transfer weight from one body part to another.
 This crutch also has a vertical grip on the bottom of the platform.
 Long shafts extend from the trough’s centre to the ground, making walking about easier.
 The user must sit in them to utilise the channels while holding onto a strap.
-The hands are free to grasp the handlebars while the body is still in place.
+The hands can grasp the handlebars while the body is still in place.

 Simple adjustable mechanisms that suit varying arm lengths allow for the exact positioning of the trough around the grip.
-People with arthritic hands may be adversely affected by this kind of handling assistance since their weight is dispersed across a large portion of their forearms.
+People with arthritic hands may be adversely affected by this handling assistance since their weight is dispersed across a large portion of their forearms.

 A Pair Of Elbow Or Arm Crutches

-Changes That Were Made By The Crutchers
+Changes That The Crutchers made

 Crutch Personalisation: Making It Work For You!